-The official event info and sign-up is here.
+The official event info is here.
 If you want more informal detail and background, read on:

 What is Pathways?

-Now in its seventh year, the University of Manchester “Pathways” careers event for PhDs and research staff has to be the UK’s largest career options event for researchers, with
+Now in its tenth year, the University of Manchester “Pathways” careers event for PhDs and research staff makes it easy for you to get loads of relevant careers information, specifically for doctoral researchers.

 We know you’re busy, and all that “networking” takes lots of time and effort, so we help you by bringing dozens of contacts to you – all in one place, on one day.

 In 2009 we were shortlisted for a Times Higher Award for Outstanding Support for Early Career Researchers, which is great recognition.
 However, what’s even better is that now we’re bringing back people who attended Pathways as students and researchers, and who are now successfully established in their new careers.